Citico (Cherokee town): The Cherokee period

-Decline
+Decline and Early European Settlement

 The Overhill Cherokee consistently found themselves at odds with encroaching Euro-American settlers.
 After the Cherokee aligned themselves with the British in the American Revolution, the colonies dispatched forces under Colonel William Christian and General Griffith Rutherford to subdue the Overhill towns in 1776.
 When War Chief Dragging Canoe refused to settle for peace, Christian burned five Overhill towns, including Citico.
 The town burned had already been deserted because its entire population had chosen to follow Dragging Canoe's move to the southwest, where they re-established themselves at the mouth of a small creek in a town of the same name in what is now Chattanooga.
 Historian J. G. M. Ramsey reported a conference between militia commander John Sevier and Cherokee Chief Hanging Maw held at the original Citico in 1782 in which the two sides agreed to a truce.
 Ramsey goes on to relate a violent encounter two years later between Major James Hubbard and Untoola— a Cherokee "head man" known as the "Gun Rod of Citico"— that left Untoola dead and led to a warrant being issued for Hubbard's arrest.

 In the late 1780s, a company of scouts led by Captain John Fain was collecting (or stealing) apples at the former site of Citico when they were ambushed by a band of Cherokees.
 Sixteen of Fain's men were killed, and 4 were wounded.
 A militia force led by Captain Nathaniel Evans arrived shortly thereafter to find several scalped and disemboweled bodies.
 Evans eventually linked up with Sevier's larger force, and the combined force set out in pursuit of the Cherokee responsible for the slaughter.

+In the early 19th century, Scots-Irish, English, and German families increasingly began to settle along the isolated ridges and hollows of the Citico Creek Wilderness.
+Citico Baptist Church, founded in the 1840s by the Rev. William Clinton Millsaps, is the burial site for many of these early settlers.